tyhilde/StreamHelper/readme.md

 > If you need to deploy to the TestSkill, ensure you also update the `AlexaAppId` in the `credentials.js` file to match.
 If you forget to do this step, the App will not run and will give `Error: Invalid ApplicationId`.

+> TODO: Upgrade the deploy script to ask which environment (EU vs US) to deploy to along with which lambda function (test vs prod) to deploy to

 ## Testing